liquidev/liquidev/README.md

 - i code in Nim, Lua, C, Rust, and C++, in that order of experience with the language
 - i'm a Linux enthusiast and [ricer](https://github.com/liquidev/rice-archive)
 - i speak English and Polish
-- i care for your RAM and CPU usage <3
+- i care for your RAM and CPU usage, but not to the point where i sacrifice the readability of my code

 ### portfolio